jbelvin85/tatwats/docs/GLOSSARY.md

 # Glossary

-This glossary defines key terms and acronyms used within the PodTracker project.
+This glossary defines key terms and acronyms used within the tatwats project, using PodTracker as a primary example.

 ---